rikanair/precarity/index.md

 ---

+### Call to Action

-### We need a coordinated national effort to tackle precarity.
-Your voice, expertise, and lived experience are vital.
+<p class="cta">We need a coordinated national effort to tackle precarity.
+Your voice, expertise, and lived experience are vital.</p>

 ---